+Europe has a lower number of women who die at the hand of their partner or family.
 Based on these global murder rates, Asia and Africa are the most dangerous continents to be a woman.

 Murder is a global phenomenon and touches all communities regardless of age, race, economic status, country, or location.
 No country or city is completely safe.
 Men, women, and children can all become victims of killers but can also commit this lethal act.

 Many things affect the nation’s murder rate, such as the country’s wealth, the capabilities of law enforcement agencies, and the general application of laws.
 According to recent murder statistics, residents of urban areas have higher incidences of murder, which may derive from over-population, income disparities, and gang activity.

 There may not be a catch-all solution to stopping homicide completely, but the countries with the lowest rates, like Japan, have strict gun control laws, with lethal penalties for anyone who commits murder.
 An eye for an eye may make the whole world blind; or perhaps it just forces us to see the true impact of our insidious actions.